douglasg-fintec/blockchain-ledger-system/README.md

 ![alt text](/Images/PyChain_Multple_Block_Entries.PNG)

-## Screenshot of the Streamlit application page, which indicate the validity of the blockchain
+## Screenshot of the Streamlit application page, which indicates the validity of the blockchain

 ![alt text](/Images/PyChain_Multple_Block_Entries_VALIDATED-CHAIN.PNG)